Updated October 2022

 Cut the drama kings or queens out of your life and hang around other happy people.

-Sometimes it’s challenging to remember that you’re the one controlling what’s happening and where you’re going in life.
-Giving attention to all the drama that some people carry around with them will shape your future into something you wouldn’t choose.
+Sometimes it’s challenging to remember that you’re controlling what’s happening and where you’re going in life.
+And attention to all the drama that some people carry around with them will shape your future into something you wouldn’t choose.

 Free yourself from the complications of drama.
-Free yourself from those whose life is centred around it.
-You’ve been around long enough to see it can never lead to feelings of happiness.
+Free yourself from those whose life is centered around it.
+You’ve likely been around long enough to see it can never lead to feelings of happiness.

 If you’re not happy with who you are and what you have now, what makes you think having more or being different will make you happier?

-Remind yourself that it’s wonderful to be you.
-There’s no one else who can be you quite as well as you can.
+Remind yourself that it’s beautiful to be you.
+No one else can be you quite as well as you can.
 This is key to leading a happy existence.

 Happiness is all around you.
-You’ll find it in the simplest things; in joy, in gratitude, in a smile, in promises kept, in fulfilling a desire, in the beauty of nature, in loving thoughts; in all the glory and magnificence that is life.
+You’ll find it in the simplest things; joy, gratitude, a smile, promises, fulfilling a desire, the beauty of nature, loving thoughts, and all the glory and magnificence that is life.

 Happiness is a practice.
 If you’d like to bring a little more of it into your life, think about how you could use the principles of those who are almost always happy.